spring-io/dataflow.spring.io/content/documentation/pages/3-stream-developer-guides/2-streams/3-data-flow-stream.md

 ## Comparison with Standalone Deployment

-In this section, we deployed the stream byusing Spring Cloud Data Flow with the stream DSL:
+In this section, we deployed the stream by using Spring Cloud Data Flow with the stream DSL:

 ```
 usage-detail-sender | usage-cost-processor | usage-cost-logger